necozita/databasion/README.md

 ### Rows

 Row0 is another reserved space.
 If any text is written in a column (with the exception of column0), that column will be ignored.
 This is useful for editing out columns that one doesn't currently want in the database.
-Feature branches get bonus points.

 ## Usage

 Setup the project space.

-    databasion -c project
+    databasion --create project
     cd project

 Edit _config/google.yml_.
 Then run the scripts.

-    databasion -s google
+    databasion --system google
-    databasion -m
+    databasion -migrate

 Or run them both in order.

-    databasion -s google -m
+    databasion ---system google --migrate

 You can supply a different config path as well.